boots-edu/textbook/source/text/7-exceptions_code_qual/naming.md

 * Now it is clear what this class represents.
 * It is clear what the meaning of the parameters are
 * It is clear why this class exists and when we would use it.
-* It’s not that hard to do it right.
+* It's not that hard to do it right.

 A more complex example
 ```